 The Medical Research Council (MRC) is committed to funding the best quality medical research, which is relevant to and benefits the whole of society.

-This will include reporting the sex in experiments using cells and tissues.
-If you don’t know the sex of the cells and tissues you use, you should plan to determine it as part of your proposed research.
+We also expect applications to include information about the sex of the animals used in experiments, as well as the sex of studied tissues and cells.
+If you don’t know the sex of the cells and tissues you use, you should plan to determine it as part of your research.

-Other reasons for conducting research in a single sex given by applicants will be considered as part of the peer review process but should have robust justification.
+Other reasons for conducting research in a single sex given by applicants will be considered as part of the peer review process.
+These may include logistical or ethical considerations and should have robust justification.

 In most cases, female variability will not be sufficient as a justification for using only one sex.
 MRC will also not accept as justification that prior work has been performed in only one sex, or that there is a lack of evidence of sex having an effect.

 Use the National Centre for the Replacement, Refinement and Reduction of Animals in Research’s Experimental Design Assistant to help you plan your experiments using both sexes.

 Community feedback on this requirement

 MRC is committed to helping the research community embed consideration of diversity into their research design.